Share Price:

 Our Chemical Management Programme supports Burberry’s goals of embedding sustainable manufacturing and protecting nature, and is regularly updated to ensure it aligns with global sustainable practices.

 Our programme promotes safer chemicals use in our value chain to ensure safer products, reduced exposure for communities in and adjacent to our supply chain, and cleaner water and air outputs into the environment.
 Our Manufacturing Restricted Substances List (MRSL) is fully aligned with the latest Zero Discharge of Hazardous Chemicals (ZDHC) list.
 Additionally, we prohibit polyfluorinated and perfluorinated chemicals (PFCs), extending our restrictions to include all long- and short-chain PFCs.
-By the end of FY 2022/23 over 85% of our direct value chain partners (finished goods vendors and raw material suppliers) are certified through the ZDHC Supplier 2 Zero Programme, reflecting the implementation of best industry practices.
+In FY 2023/24, 89% of products were delivered by key supply chain partners1 assessed against the ZDHC S2Z programme requirements.

 As part of our Water Conservation Programme, we have developed a water resilience assessment.
 This allows us to evaluate and monitor progress of our supply chain water resilience profile, and is foundational to our ability to reduce our water footprint and impacts.

 We are also working with suppliers to reduce energy and waste in our supply chain.
-See pages [62-64] of our Annual Report 2022/23 for more details.
+See pages 45 to 46 of our Annual Report 2023/24 for more details.

 UN SDG targets